Plan a Household Move to France

 Key requirements

-1. Valid entry documents
+1. Correct travel documents

-3. Rabies blood test
+3. Rabies antibody test where required

 Eligibility by origin country